NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

     /****** Releasing the Attribute Cache entry of the relation ******/

-    // iterate over all the entries in the linked list of the relIdth Attribute Cache entry.
+    // for all the entries in the linked list of the relIdth Attribute Cache entry.
     {
         if the entry has been modified:
         {
             /* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCatEntryToRecord().
              Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */

         }